infinum/dotnet-handbook/Data storage/Entity Framework.md

 ```

-Now, lets try to create our first migration, we will migrate our User and Comment classes with their configuration to the the database.
+Now, let's try to create our first migration, we will migrate our User and Comment classes with their configuration to the database.

 There are two ways to do that (look for them in the search tab if they are not in your main window):